 A few months ago I hit rock bottom.
 I was fighting with my husband on a regular basis, I spent most of my time just sitting and watching tv or playing games, and I didn’t care to clean my apartment or eat well.
 The cause - my mother’s death - was a lone circumstance that snowballed every single ugliness under my skin and threatened to take down any good that lay in its way.
-Negativity took over every aspect of my life - my personal relationships, my attitude towards work, my self worth.
+Negativity and negative people took over every aspect of my life - my personal relationships, my attitude towards work, my self worth.

 The worst, and perhaps the most offensive characteristic that lay on the path of destruction, was my inability to tolerate people who’d shove their happiness and success in my face.
 These people who triggered my ugly side of intolerance happened to fit in the “negative” category.
 It got to a point where it was so hard, that I tread the dangerous path of separating myself from those people.